German Bundesrat: Voting

+Party vetoes for consent laws

+Because coalition governments are common in the states, states frequently choose to abstain if their coalition cannot agree on a position.
+Abstaining has the same effect as voting against a proposal, as every Bundesrat decision requires a majority of seats (i.e., 35) in favour, not just a majority of votes cast or a majority of delegates present.

+For laws which require explicit Bundesrat consent (Zustimmungsgesetze, consent laws) these abstentions mean that several political parties represented in the Bundesrat possess a de facto veto on legislation, as they can block the votes of 35 or more seats.

+During the 2021–2024 traffic light coalition, two of the three government parties held such a veto (SPD and Greens, not the FDP), as well as the opposition CDU/CSU, leading to a de facto four-way coalition.
+For the 16 years prior under chancellor Angela Merkel, the Greens held such a veto, and used it to prop up the price of emissions certificates.
+Following the 2024 elections in Brandenburg, Saxony and Thuringia, only SPD and CDU/CSU retain veto power.
+The federal grand coalition of these parties (Merz cabinet 2025-2029) is thus unobstructed by vetoes based on party lines, unless the Greens (or another party) gain participation in the governments of states worth three more seats.

+During times in which an opposition party holds a veto, the government seeks its prior approval for legislative initiatives.
+If an agreement fails, the government tends to shelve laws to avoid appearing incapable of acting.
+This legislative self-restraint of the federal government shows up in empirical analysis of federal legislation.

+Consent laws constitute the majority of politically important laws, and one third overall.

 Presidency

 Originally from 1867 to 1918, the Bundesrat was chaired by the chancellor, although he was not a member and had no vote.
 This tradition was kept to a degree when since 1919 the Reichsrat still had to be chaired by a member of the imperial government (often the minister of the interior).

-Since 1949, the presidency rotates annually among the Ministers President of each of the states.
+Since 1949, the presidency rotates annually among the Minister-Presidents of each of the states.
 This is fixed by the Königsteiner Abkommen, starting with the federated state with the largest population going down.
-On the other hand, the office of the vice-president started with the federated state with the smallest population going up.
 The President of the Bundesrat convenes and chairs plenary sessions of the body and is formally responsible for representing Germany in matters of the Bundesrat.
-The president is aided by two Vice Presidents who play an advisory role and deputise in the president's absence; the predecessor of the current President is first, his successor second Vice President.
+The president is aided by two Vice Presidents who play an advisory role and deputise in the president's absence; the predecessor of the current President is first, his presumptive successor second Vice President.
 The three together make up the Bundesrat's executive committee.

-The President of the Bundesrat ("Bundesratspräsident"), is fourth in the order of precedence after the Federal President, the President of the Bundestag (No 2 just for ceremonies of interior character – otherwise No 3)., the Chancellor (No. 2 for ceremonies of exterior character) and before the President of the Federal Constitutional Court.
+The President of the Bundesrat ("Bundesratspräsident"), is fourth in the order of precedence after the Federal President, the President of the Bundestag, the Chancellor and before the President of the Federal Constitutional Court.
 The President of the Bundesrat becomes acting Federal President of Germany, in case that the office of the Federal President should be vacant.